Marg Cutcliffe: Career

-In Masters play, Marg skipped the Nova Scotia team at the 2016 Canadian Masters Curling Championships in Kentville, NS, leading her province all the way to the final, where she lost to Saskatchewan's Merle Kopach.
+In Masters play, Cutcliffe skipped the Nova Scotia team at the 2016 Canadian Masters Curling Championships in Kentville, NS, leading her province all the way to the final, where she lost to Saskatchewan's Merle Kopach.
 In 2018, she joined forces with Colleen Pinkney to take the Nova Scotia Masters title.
 The team finished first after round robin play, but came up short in the 1–4 game.
 The team went on to win the bronze medal.
 In 2020, Pinkney regained the Nova Scotia Masters title, but cancellation of the Canadian championship in Saint John, NB prevented teams from competing.
+In 2023, Cutcliffe played third for Team Virginia Jackson and again won the NS Masters.
+They finished with a 5-4 record in Saint John, NB.
+In 2024, Cutcliffe joined Team Marion MacAulay to once again win the Nova Scotia Masters.
+They went 5-4 in Chicoutimi, Quebec finishing in fifth place.

-Marg was voted Nova Scotia Female Athlete of the Year in 2007 and again in 2017 by the Nova Scotia Curling Association.
+Cutcliffe was voted Nova Scotia Female Athlete of the Year in 2007 and again in 2017 by the Nova Scotia Curling Association.
 She was also nominated for the Support4Sports Female Team Athlete of the Year in 2017.
+Cutcliffe was inducted into the Nova Scotia Curling Hall of Fame in 2020 as a curler.

 On the World Curling Tour, Cutcliffe has won two events as a member of the Mattatall rink, the 2015 Lady Monctonian Invitational Spiel. and the 2019 New Scotland Clothing Ladies Cashspiel.